Andrew Brown (media strategist): Personal life

 Brown has two elder brothers, John and Gordon (the former United Kingdom Prime Minister).
 He is married to Clare Rewcastle Brown.

-In 2009, Andrew Brown and his wife were associated with a financial scandal, when former Prime Minister Gordon Brown came under scrutiny for using taxpayers' money to pay his own family to manage his housekeeping.
-Andrew Brown and his wife were the recipients of this money.
-However, Clare publicly defended the arrangement, saying the claims were groundless, and calling the negative publicity her husband received "pretty damn unfair."
-The Daily Telegraph, the newspaper which ran the story, later acknowledged that Andrew never received any improper benefit.

 Nuclear lobbying

-The role of Brown has been discussed by the media in the context of the energy policy of the 1997-2010 Labour government and in particular the lobbying of Labour's later administrations by the nuclear industry.
+The role of Brown has been discussed by the media in the context of the energy policy of the 1997–2010 Labour government and in particular the lobbying of Labour's later administrations by the nuclear industry.

 MPs' expenses libel case

-An article published in the Scotland on Sunday newspaper in May 2009 accused Andrew of benefiting from expenses claims made by his brother Gordon Brown.
-The claim led to libel proceedings being brought by Andrew against the paper, with the paper subsequently admitting that the claim had been "entirely false".
+Brown was accused by the Telegraph of accepting payments for a cleaner through the Prime Minister's expenses during the expenses scandal in May 2009 but subsequently exonerated.
+In an article for The Guardian, Brown's wife Clare Rewcastle Brown rebutted the accusation, saying her husband and his brother were separately paying for the cleaner's services.
+The Telegraph subsequently acknowledged that Andrew never received any improper benefit.
+An article published in the Scotland on Sunday newspaper in May 2009 repeated the accusation.
+This led to libel proceedings being brought by Andrew against the paper, with the paper subsequently admitting that the claim had been "entirely false".